dhasenan/newer_testament/diary.md

 The question is, does it miss anything?
 If not, that would be a decent first-pass filter.

+After a bit of checking, it turns out that newline/paragraph substitution characters are giving it some issues.
+I was using # and % as substitution characters, but it then thinks that something like `him;%` is a single token and calls it a proper noun.

+It also has `-PRON-` and I'm not sure how to resolve that.
+For instance, the result of analyzing `his` has no indication that it's a third person singular pronoun.

+Aside from those issues, there are a lot of things they've got that really shouldn't be there, like:

+* Anguish
+* Anoint
+* Apostle
+* Bless
+* Counselor
+* Command

+I spent some time on this before moving on to other distractions.

 ### Switch to a newer translation

 Spacy doesn't handle words like "shouldst" and "hath", and it's bad with things as simple as "ye".